TwoPizza9621536/TwoPizza9621536-extension-pack/README.md

 ## Installing the pack

-> **Warning there are proximity 500
-> and more extensions.
+> **Warning there are proximity 500 and more extensions.
-> This will slow the computer down and
-> takes up a couple gigabytes of storage.
+> This will slow the computer down and takes up a couple gigabytes of storage.
-> Do not install if your hardware is old
+> Do not install if your hardware is old or slow.
-> or slow.
-I have warning you.**
+> I have warning you.**

+> **NOTICE
+> INGORE THE WARNING ABOVE.
+> THE WARNING ABOVE DOES NOT APPLY FOR VERSIONS 0.0.4 AND LATER.
+> THIS NOTICE WILL BE REMOVED WHEN THE NUMBER OF EXTERNSION WILL REACH 500.
+> THANK YOU.**

 Installing the pack in vscode from the extension manager or command panel.